 Membership Fee: $50K per annum and small businesses $25K.

-The base cost of a graduate student for one year includes stipend, tuition, insurance, and related expenses incl.
+The base cost of a graduate student for one year includes a stipend, tuition, insurance, and related expenses incl.
 ODC is <60K

-Each university supplements costs of CARTA operations
+Each university supplements the costs of CARTA operations

 45% university matching of industry membership fees by reducing ODCs on membership fees to 10%